 9. Our communications, the Website and cookies

 9.1 We may use your contact details to send you (by post or electronically) briefings, newsletters, event invitations and other mailings promoting our services.
 We do so on the basis of our legitimate interests or your consent (as appropriate to the communication in question).
 You can always unsubscribe from these mailings, by clicking on the link in the relevant email; or by contacting us at [email protected].

 9.2 We use mailing list management / marketing software to manage how we contact you as set out above.
 This enables us to record and manage how we contact you, and to manage your preferences and bookings for our events.
 It also enables us (as set out in any such email) to review whether emails are opened or forwarded, and whether briefing links are clicked.
 This data helps us to ensure our mailing list remains up to date; it also provides us with some basic information about your interests and to personalise our communications with you.

 10.1 We may update this Privacy Notice in line with changes to how we process personal data.
 We will publish any new version of the Privacy Notice on the Website and, where appropriate, will provide you with a copy.

-11.1 If you have any queries about this Privacy Notice or how we process your personal data, you can contact us at firstname.lastname@example.org, or by post at Data Protection, Farrer & Co LLP, 66 Lincoln’s Inn Fields, London, WC2A 3LH.
+11.1 Alan Baker is our Data Protection Compliance Partner and has overall responsibility for data protection matters at F&Co (or involving FCTC).
+If you have any queries about this Privacy Notice or how we process your personal data, you can contact Alan at [email protected], our data protection team at [email protected], or by post at Data Protection, Farrer & Co LLP, 66 Lincoln’s Inn Fields, London, WC2A 3LH.